Goldilocks and the Three Bears Activities for Kindergarten and First Grade

 Students were challenged to create a new chair for baby bear Students were challenged to create a new chair for baby bear and the bear family.
 This is such a fun activity and you can have a group of children work together to complete it.

 We included a few math activities and literacy skills to go with this book as well!
+Students can do this activity as part of your small groups or math center.
 SWEET!

 Students spin and graph the bears.